psquared-dev/notes/mongodb.md

 })
 ```

 Find all docs where hobbies (an array fo objects) contains an object with `title: sports` and frequency >= 3.
 Note that elemMatch performs the matching in the same document (i.e. title and frequency must be present in the same document).
+The `$elemMatch` describes how a single operator object looks like.

 Note: